Society (film): Release

-Society premiered at the Shock Around the Clock Film Festival in London in 1989.
+Society screened at the Cannes Film Festival on May 13, 1989, and also screened at the Shock Around the Clock Film Festival in London the same year.
 For its British release, Society was marketed in Video Trade Weekly with a picture of the film's theatrical premiere.
 Mark Kermode called this "stupid yet brilliant", as it demonstrated that the distributor did not know how to market the film properly but also showed recognition that traditional marketing for a genre film was irrelevant.

+Home media

+Anchor Bay Entertainment released Society on DVD in 2002.
+The following year, Anchor Bay issued the film again on DVD as a double feature paired with Spontaneous Combustion (1990).

+Arrow Video released a limited edition Blu-ray in the United Kingdom on June 8 and in the US on June 9, 2015.
+It includes new interviews and artwork, a comic book sequel, and a music video by Screaming Mad George.
+The Blu-ray release totaled sales of $1,096,955.

+Reception

+Critical response

-Society was a success in Europe, but was shelved for three years before getting a release in the U.S. Said director Yuzna in an interview: "I think Europeans are more willing to accept the ideas that are in a movie.
+Society was a critical success in Europe, but was shelved for three years before getting a release in the United States.
+Said director Yuzna in an interview: "I think Europeans are more willing to accept the ideas that are in a movie.
 That's why for example Society did really well in Europe and in the US did nothing, where it was a big joke.
 And I think it's because they responded to the ideas in there.
 I was totally having fun with them, but they are there nonetheless."

-Arrow Video released a limited edition Blu-ray in the UK on June 8 and in the US on June 9, 2015.
-It includes new interviews and artwork, a comic book sequel, and a music video by Screaming Mad George.

-Critical response

-In 1990, Society won the Silver Raven award for "Best Make-Up" at the Brussels International Festival of Fantasy Film.
-Tom Tunney of Empire rated it 4/5 stars and wrote, "Way ahead of its time, this is a balls-out satire on the disgraceful layers that can lurk just beneath the Avon surface.
-This is anti-Ferris Bueller and fiendishly funny."
 Variety described it as "an extremely pretentious, obnoxious horror film that unsuccessfully attempts to introduce kinky sexual elements into extravagant makeup effects".
 Michael Wilmington of the Los Angeles Times wrote, "No one who sees the last half-hour of this movie will ever forget it—though quite a few may want to."
+Wilmington likened the film's themes and message to that of Jonathan Swift's 1792 satirical essay A Modest Proposal.

 Marc Savlov of The Austin Chronicle wrote that the British press, who gave the film positive reviews, overrated it and stated that it would not play well to American audiences.

+Retrospective

+Tom Tunney of Empire rated the film 4 out of 5 stars and wrote: "Way ahead of its time, this is a balls-out satire on the disgraceful layers that can lurk just beneath the Avon surface.
+This is anti-Ferris Bueller and fiendishly funny."

 In the early 2010s, Time Out London conducted a poll with several authors, directors, actors, and critics who have worked within the horror genre to vote for their top horror films.
 Society placed at number 95 on their top 100 list.
 Bartlomiej Paszylk wrote in The Pleasure and Pain of Cult Horror Films that the film has "one of the craziest and most disgusting endings in movie history".

 On the review aggregator website Rotten Tomatoes, Society holds a 62% approval rating based on 13 reviews, with an average rating of 5.50/10.